dataSmugglers/stormburst/README.md

 ## License

 This project is licensed under the 2-clause BSD license License.
+(See LICENSE.md)

 ## Disclaimer

 * This project has been developed for academic purposes only.
 * We do not condone the sharing of copyrighted materials.
-* There is not warranty of any kind included with this software - use at your own risk (alpha level software)
+* Use at your own risk - alpha stage software.
 * We will not be held responsible for the misuse of the software.